Fun Facts, Observations and Quotes

 Slater: “Check you later!”

-The fact that Mitch’s 70s shirt blends in perfectly, even camouflages, into the blanket he and Julie are lying on in the pre-sunrise dawn scene, is just amazing to me.
+The fact that Mitch’s 70s shirt blends in perfectly, even camouflages, into the blanket he and Julie are lying on in the pre-sunrise dawn make out scene, is just amazing to me.

 Goldberg: “Phenomenon?
 The day the movie opened, I remember going to a bar, and somebody started talking to me about that film, and that has been happening constantly ever since then.”